unisi-tech/unisi/README.md

 ### Radio button ###
 ```
-Switch(name, value, changed, type = ...)
+Switch(name, value = False, changed_handler = None, type = 'radio')
-value is boolean, changed is an optional handler.
+value is boolean, changed_handler is an optional handler.
 Optional type can be 'check' for a status button or 'switch' for a switcher .
 ```

 ### Select group.
 Contains options field. ###
 ```
-Select('Select something', "choice1", selection_is_changed, options = ["choice1","choice2", "choice3"])
+Select(name, value = None, changed_handler, options = ["choice1","choice2", "choice3"])
 ```
-Optional type parameter can be 'toggles','list','dropdown'.
-Unisi automatically chooses between toogles and dropdown, if type is omitted, if type = 'list' then Unisi build it as vertical select list.
+Optional type parameter can be 'radio','list','select'.
+Unisi automatically chooses between 'radio' and 'select', if type is omitted.
+If type = 'list' then Unisi build it as vertical select list.

 ### Image. ###